Skip to main content

 Overview

-Acer buergerianum is a deciduous tree reaching 20–35 feet (6–10.5 m) tall with a spread of 15–25 feet (4.5–7.5 m) at maturity.
-The crown is rounded to oval.
-Bark on young trees is grayish-brown and smooth; older bark becomes scaly and orange-brown, exfoliating in irregular plates on specimens over 10–15 years.
-Leaves are three-lobed, 1.5–3.5 inches (4–9 cm) wide, dark glossy green above and pale below, with shallow sinuses between the forward-pointing lobes.
+Acer buergerianum (trident maple, three-toothed maple) is a deciduous tree reaching 20–35 feet (6–10.5 m) tall with a spread of 15–25 feet (4.5–7.5 m) at maturity, forming a rounded to oval crown.
+Bark on young trees is grayish-brown and smooth; on specimens older than 10–15 years the bark becomes scaly and orange-brown, exfoliating in irregular plates.
+Three-lobed leaves 1.5–3.5 inches (4–9 cm) wide have shallow sinuses between forward-pointing lobes, dark glossy green above and pale below.
 Fall color ranges from yellow to orange-red, persisting 3–4 weeks in zones 5–7.
-Small yellow-green flowers appear in corymbs as leaves emerge in April–May.
-Paired winged samaras, 0.75–1 inch (2–2.5 cm) long, ripen in September–October.
-The species tolerates drought, compacted soils, and urban pollution better than many maples, though growth rate is slower than A. rubrum or A. saccharinum, typically 8–12 inches (20–30 cm) per year.
+Small yellow-green flowers appear in corymbs of 6–20 as leaves emerge in April–May.
+Paired winged samaras 0.75–1 inch (2–2.5 cm) long ripen in September–October.
+The species belongs to Sapindaceae.
+Buergerianum honors Heinrich Buerger, 19th-century German naturalist.
+Native to eastern China, Japan, and Korea.
+Growth rate is 8–12 inches (20–30 cm) per year — slower than A. rubrum or A. saccharinum.
+Tolerates drought, compacted soils, and urban pollution.
+Verticillium wilt can affect this species.
+Non-toxic.
+Hardy in zones 5–9.

 Native Range

-Acer buergerianum is native to eastern China, Japan, and Korea, growing in mixed forests and on rocky hillsides at low to middle elevations.
-In China it is found across the eastern and central provinces; in Japan it occurs primarily in warmer coastal regions of Honshu, Kyushu, and Shikoku.
+Native to eastern China, Japan, and Korea, growing in mixed forests and on rocky hillsides at low to middle elevations.
+In China found across eastern and central provinces; in Japan occurs primarily in warmer coastal regions of Honshu, Kyushu, and Shikoku.

 Suggested Uses

-Planted as a specimen, patio tree, or street tree at 20–25 foot (6–7.5 m) spacing.
-The compact crown and tolerance of compacted soils make it suited to urban and suburban streetscapes with restricted root zones.
-Widely used as a bonsai subject due to its small leaves, fine branching, and exfoliating bark.
-Not suitable for sites with standing water or prolonged poor drainage.
+Used as a specimen, patio tree, or street tree, spaced 20–25 feet (6–7.5 m).
+The compact crown and tolerance of compacted soils suit urban and suburban streetscapes with restricted root zones.
+Widely used as a bonsai subject due to the small leaves, branching density, and exfoliating bark.
+Not suited to sites with standing water or prolonged poor drainage.
+Non-toxic.
+Zones 5–9.

 How to Identify

-Acer buergerianum is identified by its three-lobed leaves with shallow sinuses and three forward-pointing lobes of roughly equal size — the lobes point toward the leaf tip rather than spreading laterally as in most maples.
-Leaf width, 1.5–3.5 inches (4–9 cm), is smaller than most other commonly cultivated maples.
+Identified by three-lobed leaves 1.5–3.5 inches (4–9 cm) wide with shallow sinuses and three forward-pointing lobes of roughly equal size — the lobes point toward the leaf tip rather than spreading laterally as in most maples.
 Mature bark exfoliates in orange-brown scaly plates.
 Paired samaras are nearly parallel, 0.75–1 inch (2–2.5 cm) long.
+The leaf size is smaller than most other commonly cultivated maples.
+In Sapindaceae.

 Appearance